Concord school given Sandy Hook Promise award

-Sandy Hook Promise, a violence prevention organization, awarded the students of H.E.
-Winkler Middle School with a Start With Hello Student Spirit, Creativity, and Sustainability Award Tuesday.
+Sandy Hook Promise (SHP), a violence prevention organization, awarded the students of H.E.
+Winkler Middle School with a Start With Hello Student Spirit, Creativity, and Sustainability Award on Tuesday.

 The students were recognized for creatively using values of Sandy Hook Promise's Start With Hello program into their school culture to help prevent social isolation.

 "It's amazing.
-The great thing about Save, and the Sandy Hook Promise Group is that it's student driven." said Principle Michael Williams.
+The great thing about Save and the Sandy Hook Promise Group is that it's student-driven," said Principal Michael Williams.

 "It's just fantastic to see that the kids did all this.
-Last year the kids came up with the ideas-- none of this pelonged to us.
+Last year the kids came up with the ideas -- none of this belonged to us.
 Our SAVE Promise Club, students, and teachers look forward to continuing to support SAVE Promise and Sandy Hook Promise during Start With Hello Week this year!"

-They sais young people who are isolated can become victims of bullying, violence and/or depression.
+They said young people who are isolated can become victims of bullying, violence and/or depression.

 As a result, many pull away from society, struggle with learning and social development, and may choose to hurt themselves or others according to Sandy Hook Promise.